Al-Hafiz: Death and legacy

-Buildings
+Construction of Buildings

 Al-Hafiz erected numerous shrines and mosques.
 Shrines to Alid saints were especially prominent among them, in an apparent effort to channel popular devotion to the Alids to bolster the Fatimid dynasty's weakened legitimacy.

 In 1133, al-Hafiz erected the Mashhad of Sayyida Ruqayya, a shrine dedicated to a daughter of Ali ibn Abi Talib—but not by Fatimah, Muhammad's daughter—after she reportedly visited him in a dream.
 In 1138 the caliph undertook a major refurbishment of the al-Azhar Mosque, which established the keel-shaped arches and carved stucco decoration seen in the courtyard today, as well as the dome at the central entrance of the prayer hall.
 In the same year he also ordered the restoration of the dome over the dome, and a marble lining for the mihrab, of the al-Sayyida Nafisa Mosque.
 The Mausoleum of Ikhwat Yusuf is also attributed to the early reign of al-Hafiz on stylistic grounds, the decoration of its mihrab bearing close similarities with the work commissioned by al-Hafiz at the al-Azhar and the Mashhad of Sayyida Ruqayya.

 During the last years of his reign, al-Hafiz commissioned the Mashhad of Yahya al-Shabih, a cenotaph for two sons of al-Qasim Abu Tayyib, a son of Muhammad ibn Ja'far al-Sadiq, as well as the Mausoleum of Muhammad al-Hasawati.
 From literary sources it is known that al-Hafiz also ordered restoration or construction for the shrines of the heads of other Alid saints: al-Husayn (now occupied by the reconstructed Al-Hussein Mosque), of Abraham, and of Zayd ibn Ali.